aurorascharff/rsc-workshop/STEPS-6h.md

 - CRUD app for managing contacts: quick demo
 - We have no JS here in this app.
 Turn off js.
 Show SSR in console.
-- Introduce the structure and the components: remember dynamic route
+- Introduce the structure and the components: remember dynamic route.
+- Layouts: wrapper around the page shared across subroutes.
 - Nested layouts: state in the url, users will always see the same thing.
 Benefits?
 Shareable, reloadable, bookmarkable.
 - We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo disappearing.
 Hvem har brukt tailwind før?
 - Introduce the cva() library